JiFish/artemis/README.md

 ### Why Artemis?

-Artemis is supposed to be a challenging fantasy computer to develop for.
-Can you create a game with the following limitations?
+Artemis is supposed to be a challenging fantasy computer.
+Can you create a fun game with the following limitations?

 - Using a fairly limited and slow BASIC language.
 (Though improvements to the language are incoming...)
 - With no graphical commands at all, only text
 - 125 possible colors and 255 redefinable character glyphs
 - 7 text modes to choose from, each a different compromise between number of characters and colors on the screen

+As mentioned above JiBASIC is slow.
+This isn't a bug, it's a feature - or to be more accurate not a priority.
+Artemis is explicitly not designed to be friendly to developing real-time action games.

 ### Inspirations